Berkeley-CS61B/website-sp24/projects/proj2c/index.md

 When you ran `git pull skeleton main` at the start of this spec, you should have received a file called `AutograderBuddy.java`

-Just like 2B, open `AutograderBuddy.java` and fill in the `getHyponymHandler` method such that it returns a `HyponymsHandler` that uses the four given files.
-Your code here should be quite similar to your code in `Main.java`.
+Just like 2B, open `AutograderBuddy.java` and fill in the `getHyponymsHandler` method such that it returns a `HyponymsHandler` that uses the four given files.
+Your code here will probably be similar to your code in `Main.java`.

-Now that you've created `proj2c_testing.AutograderBuddy`, you can submit to the autograder.
+Now that you've created `proj2c.testing.AutograderBuddy`, you can submit to the autograder.
 If you fail any tests, you should be able to replicate them locally as JUnit tests by building on the test files above.
 If any additional datafiles are needed, they will be added to this section as links.